Last updated

 To keep it simple, we won't add memory to this Chat Model.
-However, you will be able to find a full example with a basic memory in our examples repository.
+However, you will be able to find a full example with a basic memory in our .

 Here's the final result: